Tax & bookkeeping education

 7 QuickBooks mistakes that cost new contractors $10k+ their first year.

 The most common — and most expensive — bookkeeping errors I see when contractors come for help after a year of doing it themselves.
 Plus the exact fix for each one, from an Enrolled Agent who reads the returns these books support.
-Free PDF, 12 pages, no fluff.
+Free PDF, no fluff — every figure current for the 2026 rules.

 Read it in 15 minutes.
 Save thousands.